 What happens when you contact me?

 It is important that you feel comfortable with the way I work, and for me to decide whether I can help.
-To determine this, I will offer a first consultation of up to ninety minutes.
+To determine this, I will offer a first consultation of up to ninety minutes (if face to face to address completion of our contract).
 During this time we will discuss your needs, develop an understanding of your circumstances and your goals in therapy.
 We may agree to meet again before we decide to commit to regular sessions.
 I would aim to get to know you initially and to understand how things feel for you, while you gain a sense of whether you wish to enter into working with me.

 I can work with you on either a short, time-limited or open-ended basis which we may agree when we first meet but is subject to review by both of us.